MOST INTERESTING AND BEAUTIFUL PLACES IN NORTHERN IRELAND

 By Allan from Live Less Ordinary

-Rathlin Island is one of the lesser known attractions on the Causeway Coast, as it isn’t included on any tour option, and it must be done independently.
+Rathlin Island is one of the lesser known attractions on the Causeway Coast, as it isn’t included in any tour option, and it must be done independently.

 But it is no doubt worthwhile considering, as it is relatively simple to reach, and can be taken on as a half-day tour.

-So Rathlin Island is reached by boat, where the Rathlin Ferry leaves from a small harbour on the coast of Ballycastle at regular intervals throughout the day.
+So Rathlin Island is reached by boat, where the Rathlin Ferry leaves from a small harbor on the coast of Ballycastle at regular intervals throughout the day.
 Check the Rathlin Ferry timetable here.